-24 Hour Fitness is the largest private gym and fitness center chain in the world, with over 400 clubs throughout 13 U.S. states, including California, New York, and Texas.
+24 Hour Fitness accidents happen more often than one might think.
+The largest private gym and fitness center chain in the world, has over 400 clubs throughout 13 U.S. states.
 More than four million members of 24 Hour Fitness use their facilities to get in shape and stay healthy.
 But what should you do when a visit to 24 Hour Fitness yields the exact opposite result, and you become sick or injured?

 Nearly 460,000 Americans are injured in exercise accidents each year, many of them at establishments like 24 Hour Fitness.
 If you are one of these people, you have many legal options at your disposal.Free Case Evaluation